 Try not to make assumptions based on browser detection, which is often wrong by the time the next version of a program rolls around.
 Where you have to check, detect capabilities, not browsers.

-Do your development on Opera or Firefox.
+Do your development on Chrome or Firefox.
 Both have extensive tools to help you test and debug your websites.
-Opera has built-in tools and a full debug environment called Dragonfly.
-Firefox has an entire category of extensions just for Developer Tools, with Firebug as the premiere web browser debugging tool.

-These are suggestions and ideas.
+These are just suggestions.
 You can do as much or as little as you want, as much or as little as you can.